INeededThisForSRTAFE/RISKYBIZ/README.md

 ## What is this?

-This is an assignment done for TAFE, requiring me to host and test a website containing a form.
+This is an assignment done for TAFE, requiring me to host a website.
 It's required to be hosted on "an external webhost".

 So, I've gone with GitHub Pages.